FASTRAD® Modules, discover all the functionalities:

 This interface is dedicated to the calculation of the Displacement Damage Equivalent Fluence (DDEF) and TID in sensitive areas.

-Gold service has newly integrated a script language allowing the user to interact with the main FASTRAD entities, parameterized tasks, deal with custom file format, etc. This service gives you also the keys to the most efficient Monte Carlo calculation: Both Forward and Reverse Monte Carlo calculation are available.
+A script language, allowing the user to interact with the main FASTRAD entities, parameterized tasks, deal with custom file format, etc. This service gives you also the keys to the most efficient Monte Carlo calculation: Both Forward and Reverse Monte Carlo calculation are available.
 The Monte Carlo is based on actual physical interactions of particles with matter.
 It considers the material composition and the particle behavior allowing to get a higher level of accuracy.
 The calculation can be run on several threads (parallelization) to decrease the computation time.
 The two calculations, Forward and Reverse MC, can be launched by command line (batch file) with the definition of several computation parameters in optional argument (number of shots, output file, number of threads,etc.) for a given ‘.ray’ model.